-The deadline for the application with all supporting materials is November 29, 2021 at 11:59 pm.
-Awards will be announced within a week of submission of all materials.
+The deadline for the JIW Spring Funding application to SAFE with all supporting materials is Wednesday, March 1, 2023 at 11:59pm.
+Awards will be announced on Wednesday, March 10.

 Project title: Harvey Milk and Latinx LGBTQ Activism in San Francisco, 1970-1980